corpg/pjballon/README.md

 # pjballon
-GUI platform to test sending and receiving error-protected data over a serial interface.
+Test platform (GUI) to send and receive error-protected data (hamming code) over a serial interface (Java).
+Used for validating the end-to-end radio transmission chain of a stratospheric ballon (mainly sending GPS coordinates and temperature/humidity data).

-Implemented using Hammming code.
 Complete documentation available.

-Done as part of the "Projet Ballon" in 2009
+Done as part of the "Projet Ballon" in 2009.